PaulAustin/spiderjs-1/docs/journal.md

 * Tweaked ESLint settings
 * Looking at using interact.js again
 * TODO add favicon.ico (to clear error from chrome/safari)
-* TODO how to call module functions from HTML (will be avoiding this mostly)
+* DONE how to call module functions from HTML (will be avoiding this mostly)

 Notes ES6, seem reasomable now, modules require hosting from server, file no longer works TODO - What about building web view based apps for iOS/Android?